RNRTxScott/web-module-project-intro-css/README.md

 - [x ] Color the background of the footer with `#F9E7DC`
 - [x ] Bold the words "current fire restrictions" and "park entrance fee" according to the design file
 - [ ] Apply box model properties (content, padding, margin, and border) to all content such that your webpage matches the design file.
 This will include at least:
-  - [ ] A round image in the header
+  - [x ] A round image in the header
-  - [ ] Round corners on navigation and footer items
+  - [x ] Round corners on navigation and footer items
   - [ ] Header image and text side by side
-  - [ ] Centered content and margins around content
+  - [x ] Centered content and margins around content
-  - [ ] Footer image positioning
+  - [x ] Footer image positioning

 **Throughout your design you should avoid static units (pixels), and should instead use responsive units wherever possible.**